 - QuickBooks Online Essentials: I’ve tried Microsoft Money, and while Mint, YNAB, and EveryDollar sound excellent for personal use, QuickBooks Online Essentials has been the first thing that worked to manage all our financial accounts at once.
 I actually love balancing the bank statements now!

 - Dubsado: I loved many aspects of Harvest and Toggl is great for time tracking alone.
-But I used 17Hats for two years before looking for a more innovative service.
-That’s when I landed upon Dubsado: it brings the entire workflow–from quotes to contracts to time tracking (coming soon!) and invoicing–all into the same service.
-I’m a brand new Dubsado customer and couldn’t be happier.
+But I used 17hats for two years before looking for a more innovative service.
+That’s when I landed upon Dubsado: it brings the entire workflow–from quotes to contracts to time tracking and invoicing–all into the same service.

 In a world of course overwhelm, there are only two courses that I recommend right now.

-- Blog Smarter: This intense mentorship program by The Blog Maven is a crucial paradigm shift for bloggers.
+- Blog Smarter: This intense mentorship program is a crucial paradigm shift for bloggers.

 - Sticky Blogging: Whether you are an author turned blogger trying to learn the ropes, or a blogger wanting to write worthwhile content, the Sticky Blogging courses are going to challenge you to write better, more evergreen content fit for consumption on the world wide web.
-Start with the free course and you’ll see why I think you should invest in the full course plus the SEO training.
+Start with the free course and free SEO cheat sheet and you’ll see why I think you should invest in the full course plus the Sticky SEO training.

 - Google Drive and Google Docs: Most of my first drafts are written in the Google Docs app on my phone.
 The ability to have the doc open in more than one location and easily send it to someone for feedback makes Google Drive a perfect fit for the documents I’m always sharing.

-- Next Step Editing: Sandra’s editing services are top-notch; I’ve never seen an error in a book she has edited.
+- Sandra Peoples: Sandra’s editing services are top-notch; I’ve never seen an error in a book she has edited.

 - Samantha Johnson: Samantha’s proofreading is of the most professional quality; I was incredibly impressed with her attention to detail.